LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 }
 ```

-The `login` function returns a status code of `400` if the username and password were not provided.
-You need to find a user with the provided `username` and `password:
+The `login` function returns status code `400` if the username and password were not provided.
+You need to find a user with the provided `username` and `password`:

 ```js
 exports.login = async (req, res, next) => {